rackerlabs/support-how-to/content/rackspace-metrics/integrate-statsd-with-rackspace-metrics.md

 To deploy the Rackspace Metrics service, you first need to complete the following steps:

--   Install the Rackspace Metrics Statsd backend engine
+-   Install the Rackspace Metrics statsd backend engine
 -   Integrate with Rackspace Metrics

-### Install the Rackspace Metrics Statsd backend engine
+### Install the Rackspace Metrics statsd backend engine

-1. First clone the statsd repository by typing the following at a command-line
+1. Clone the statsd repository by typing the following at a command-line
 interface:

         git clone https://github.com/etsy/statsd.git